ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

     -

 The following table details outputs from the pregnancy model.
 Each row in this table should be a column in the population state table outputted by the model.
-RT will tabulate the population table with the stratifications needed for V&V (e.g., age group and scenario).
+RT will tabulate the population table with the stratifications needed for V&V (e.g., age group, scenario, and input draw).
 The 'Use case' column in the table denotes what we will be using the output for: either as an input for a later modeling stage
 (i.e., intrapartum or neonatal; this value does not explicitly need to be exported in the population table) or exported for V&V (we explicitly need this value to be exported so we can check it looks right).
 For this specific model, all of the following outputs in the table are needed for V&V.